welaika/wordless/rtfm/source/_pages/appendix/render_static.rst

 .. warning::
     Using static rendering could lead to undesired effects by design (not specifically with Wordless).
     Be sure to know what you're doing.
-It's not alwas just a matter to be faster.
+It's not always just a matter to be faster.

 Static template example
 #######################